Skip to main content

 Engine House building room 519, Greenlands campus

-Dr Caroline Rook is a Lecturer in Leadership at Henley Business School.
+Dr Caroline Rook is an Associate Professor in Coaching and Organisational Behaviour at Henley Business School.

-Caroline's research relates to creating healthy and productive workplaces through exploring the links between leadership and well-being in organisations.
+Her research relates to creating healthy and productive workplaces through exploring the links between leadership and wellbeing in organisations.
 She investigates in particular how to manage executive stress, how to maintain authentic functioning at work and the role of coaching for creating resilience for positive leadership.
-She has been involved in research and practice related to the topics of leadership, well-being, authenticity and coaching for some years at Lord Ashcroft International Business School, INSEAD (France) and the University of Exeter Business School, Centre for Leadership Studies .
+She has been involved in research and practice related to the topics of leadership, wellbeing, authenticity and coaching for some years at Lord Ashcroft International Business School, Institut Européen D'Administration des Affaires (France) and the University of Exeter Business School, Centre for Leadership Studies.

 Caroline holds a degree in Psychology (majors: Clinical Psychology, Organisational Psychology, Communication Psychology) from Friedrich-Schiller-University, Jena (Germany) and obtained her PhD from the University of Exeter.

-Caroline teaches on the Henley Business School MBA Programmes, MA Leadership and Professional Certificate in Coaching.
-She is module convener for Finding your Leadership DNA (MSc Management for Future Leaders), Coaching and Mentoring for Leaders (MA Leadership), Dissertation module (MA Leadership) and Leadership in the 21st Century (BA Business and Management).
+She teaches on the Henley Business School MBA Programmes, MA Leadership, MSc Management for Future Leaders and MSc in Coaching and Behavioural Change.
+She is module convener for Finding your Leadership DNA (MSc Management for Future Leaders), Coaching and Mentoring for Leaders (MA Leadership), Dissertation module (MA Leadership) and Advanced Coaching Practice (MSc in Coaching and Behavioural Change).
+She is also the Programme Director of the MSc in Coaching and Behavioural Change and the Departmental Director of External Staff for Leadership, Organisations, Bheaviour and Reputation.

 Henley faculty authors: